adghayes/swimset/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-9-1.png)

 The overall trend of the plot is that legs close together are positively correlated and legs further apart are negatively correlated.
-We could infer this from the previous plot because, since the standard deviation of the middle four lengths is small, deviations from the split average early in the race need to be compensated for at the end of the race.
-The interesting part about the correlations is that it is not a completely uniform trend.
+The interesting bit is that it is not a completely uniform trend.
 If it were, we would expect the first and last split to be the most negatively correlated but this is not the case - it is the second and second-to-last splits which are most negatively correlated.
 It seems that the final length is more resilient.
-Going out very fast (relative to your eventual time) in the initial 100 is normally reflected in slowness between the 250 and 350 mark.
+Going out very fast (relative to your eventual time) in the initial 100 is normally reflected in relatively slower splits between the 250 and 350 mark, less so the final length.

-### Final Time Prediction: Women's Long Course 400m Freestyle
+### Final Time Prediction

 ``` r
 cs_obs <- cs_splits %>%